Ventilation concepts for ventilation planning

 The developments in recent years have led to an increasingly airtight building envelope (facade, windows, roof) in new buildings and after modernization.
 The clear goal is to keep heat losses as low as possible.
 At the same time, however, a change of air is absolutely necessary in order to avoid excessive humidity inside and the associated risk of mold formation.
 For this reason, the Energy Saving Ordinance (EnEV) regulates that “a minimum air exchange required for health and heating purposes is ensured” (EnEV 2014, Section 6, Paragraph 2).
 In order to determine this, a so-called ventilation concept must be created.
 The concept is required for all new buildings as well as for the renovation of single and multi-family houses, when more than a third of the windows are replaced or there is a major roof renovation with more than a third of the roof area.
 A simple reference to regular window ventilation by the user is not permitted according to the EnEV.

 Specifically, the ventilation concept checks whether the air volume flow through leaks in the building envelope (infiltration) is greater than the air exchange required for moisture protection.
 If this is not the case, there is an obligation to implement ventilation measures.
-These measures include technical solutions for free or fan-assisted ventilation, which serve to ensure user-independent air exchange.
+These measures include technical solutions for free or fan-assisted ventilation, which are used to ensure user-independent air exchange.

 Calculation of the air exchange requirement